The History of Architecture: Eras and Styles | Page 3

 German "Werkbund": concepts and application

-Origins and Premises of Creation The German "Werkbund" is an association that connects art and industry, founded in Germany in 1907.
-This creative alliance included artists, architects, entrepreneurs, and sociologists
+Origins and Prerequisites for Creation The German "Werkbund" is an alliance that bridges art and industry, established in Germany in 1907.
+This creative coalition brought together artists, architects, entrepreneurs, and sociologists

 - 2024-01-08